justincasher/justincasher.github.io/machine learning/Catan_RL/Catan_RL.md

 &emsp; I implemented the board based on the notion of sets containing different vertices.
 Each corner of a tile is considered a vertex (or settlement position), each road and trading port is defined by two vertices, and each tile is defined by six vertices.
 This simplified calculating where a player could build a road or settlement, the length of their longest road, and so on.

 &emsp; Each turn, the game generates an input tensor for the network.
 This consists the known board information for the current player along with their possible moves.
 For each move, I then created a temporary tensor containing the board information and only a single valid move.
 Imputting this tensor to the network is philosophically equivalent to asking it "What is likely finishing position given this board and this move?".
-If a MCTS move was not chosen that turn, cf. (**INSERT SECTION**), the program then chose the move with the best given move position.
+If a MCTS move was not chosen that turn, cf. §4, the program then chose the move with the best given move position.

 &emsp; One thing that helped with training was rotating the input tensor with respect to each player's statistics; e.g., each player would see their statistics listed first, then the player taking the following turn, and so on.
 I found it difficult to train the network effectively without this, even if the network was given the current player number.

 ## 3. Network architecture

-&emsp; The CatanNetwork is a 10 layer network consisting of a fully connected input layer, 4 residual blocks (**CITE** He et al.), and a fully connected output layer.
+&emsp; The CatanNetwork is a 10 layer feedforward, residual neural network consisting of a fully connected input layer, 4 residual blocks (**CITE** He et al.), and a fully connected output layer.
 Specifically, the input layer linearly maps our 1782 input features to 500 neurons.
 Each residual block performs a 500 $ \times $ 500 linear transformation and ReLU, another 500 $ \times $ 500 linear transformation and ReLU, adds the input (also known as a skip connection), then performs another ReLU.
 Finally, our output linearly maps our 500 new features to a single output value, which is supposed to correspond to what position the player is expected to finish.
 In total, the CatanNetwork has 2,896,001 parameters.

 &emsp; I tested a variety of architectures before settling on the CatanNetwork.
 I started with some simple models: single layer networks with 50, 100, or 1100 neurons.
 I found these models to be too unstable and to suffer from catastrophic forgetting.
 I also tried other naive configurations, such as 5 fully connected layers with 1000 neurons each.
 These all seemed to lack the quickness to converge and ability not to forget that the CatanNetwork possesed.

-I am interested in experimenting with deeper architectures with more parameters.
+&emsp; Another variable to adjust was the number of neurons in the hideen layers.
+I chose 500 to create a sufficiently large network while also prioritizing training time.
+I discuss in §4 that, by exploiting weight decay, having too large of a network is more of a concern than too small; I hope the CatanNetwork is large enough.
+Thus, with the chosen number of neurons, the network was able to play a game of Catan approximately every 4 seconds, which translates to 22,500 games per day.
+I am interested in experimenting with deeper architectures or with more hidden neurons in the future.

 ## 4. Training procedure